bbc/genie/collections-plan.md

 * Change defaults code to allow any defaults and not to force quantity
 * Update local storage to support items being added and removed from collections [DONE]
 * Investigate ++ -- system
+* Do we need a delete / unset method?

 ## Example Scenarios